This article explains how to Data Harmonization code object to apply a syntactic mapping transformation to input datasets.

 Running a Data Harmonization Code Object

-1. From the Projects page, click the project in which you have set up your data mappings and datasets
+- On Projects page, click the project that contains your data mappings and datasets.

-2. Click the Code option from the navigation menu on the lefthand side of the screen.
+- Select the Code option from the navigation menu on the left-hand side of the page.

-4. Click the Run button to the right of the Code Object.
-The Run Settings page appears.
+- Select the Run button to the right of the code object to open the Run Settings page.

-5. Select the Workgroup on which you want to run the Code Object
+- Select the Workgroup on which you want to run the code object.

-6. Select the Input datasets - one for each input data schema.
-An initial selection will already be made for you, but you can change it by clicking on the dataset dropdown menu and selecting a different dataset.
-If there are no datasets that match a given source data schema the text "NO OPTIONS" will appear.
-In this case, please close this dialog, import a matching dataset (from the Datasets menu option on the lefthand side navigation menu) and then try again.
+- Select the Input datasets.
+There should be one for each input data schema.
+An initial selection is already made for you, but you can change it by selecting the dataset dropdown menu and selecting a different dataset.
+If there are no datasets that match a given source data schema, the text "NO OPTIONS" will appear.
+In this case, please close this dialog, import a matching dataset (from the Datasets menu option on the left-hand side navigation menu), then try again.